vanilla/docs/content/developer/accessibility/index.md

 1. Perceivable - Information and user interface components must be presentable to users in ways they can perceive.

-    - 1.1 Text Alternatives - Provide text alternatives for any non-text content so that it can be changed into other forms people need, such as large print, braille, speech, symbols or simpler language.
+    - 1.1 Text Alternatives - Provide text alternatives for any non-text content so that it can be changed into other forms people need, such as large print, braille, speech, symbols or simpler language
-    - 1.2 Time Based Media (example: video or audio) - Provide alternatives for time-based media.
+    - 1.2 Time Based Media (example: video or audio) - Provide alternatives for time-based media
     - 1.3 Adaptable - Create content that can be presented in different ways (for example simpler layout) without losing information or structure.
-Responsiveness is a good example.
+Responsiveness is a good example
-    - 1.4 Distinguishable - Make it easier for users to see and hear content including separating foreground from background.
+    - 1.4 Distinguishable - Make it easier for users to see and hear content including separating foreground from background

 2. Operable - User interface components and navigation must be operable
     - 2.1 Keyboard Accessible - Everything needs to be doable by keyboard